 - Promote Joint Ventures and Licensing Agreements.
 Fuel-switching and energy-efficiency equipment could be met by domestic production through joint ventures and licensing agreements between governmental or private organizations in China and North Korea and foreign firms (especially, for Northeast Asia, South Korea, Japan, and the United States) with the necessary expertise to produce the needed equipment.
 For example, a wide variety of efficient industrial equipment and controls-including adjustable speed drives, higher-efficiency electric motors, and improved industrial boilers (including AFBC boilers)-have already been introduced to China through commercial channels and are being or will be manufactured there. - Provide Information and General Training to Government Officials.
-Getting initiatives such as fuel-switching (particularly renewable resources) and energy efficiency programs off the ground in the developing countries of the region will be require the understanding and support of top government officials.
+Getting initiatives such as fuelswitching (particularly renewable resources) and energy efficiency programs off the ground in the developing countries of the region will be require the understanding and support of top government officials.
 Consequently, the advantages and local/international opportunities provided by the measures and technologies covered here must be impressed upon top officials, via study tours (for example, to existing installations elsewhere in the region), workshops and briefings.
-In each case, the participation of in-country counterpart organizations will help to reinforce the messages. - Provide Specific Information and Training to Local Actors.
+In each case, the participation of in-country counterpart organizations will help to reinforce the message.s - Provide Specific Information and Training to Local Actors.
 Training of a very specific and practical nature must be provided to personnel at the local level.
 Examples here are factory energy plant managers, boiler operators in residential and commercial buildings, power plant and heating system operators, and new job classifications such as energy-efficiency and renewable energy equipment installers, energy auditors, and environmental officials.
-Specific training will also be needed to allow local personnel to install and maintain new technologies transferred from other countries.
+Specific training will also be needed to allow local personnel to install and maintain new technologies transferred from other countries. - Provide Funding for Demonstration Projects.
+As part of encouraging joint ventures and local manufacture, regional cooperation in the setting up and funding of key demonstration projects would help to catalyze the uptake of key technologies.
+Here, the developed-country governments could provide seed money and serve as liaisons between developing-country institutions and private actors (for both financing and technology transfer).